 Fortunately, subjects' searches in designs like CJ's, CGCB's, and CGC's exhibit strong regularities that make Adjacency a reasonable working hypothesis.
 When challenged, CJ defended their Adjacency-based characterization of backward-induction search by running a "robot" treatment with the same games as their baseline, in which subjects were told that they were playing against a computer that simulated a rational, self-interested player.
-This was followed after four periods by a "robot/trained subjects" treatment in which the same subjects received training in
+This was followed after four periods by a "robot/trained subjects" treatment in which the same subjects received training in backward induction (but not search) and continued to play against robots as before.
+The latter subjects' search patterns were close to the backward-induction pattern [CJ 2002, Figure 6].
+Although the shift in search patterns was small prior to training, these results provide support for CJ's characterization, Adjacency, and of course Occurrence.
+As illustrated below, further (and

-This informal definition, like the one for Occurrence, is intentionally vague regarding how often look-ups or operations appear to accommodate variations in CJ's, CGCB's and CGC's use of Occurrence and Adjacency.
+14 This informal definition, like the one for Occurrence, is intentionally vague regarding how often look-ups or operations appear to accommodate variations in CJ's, CGCB's and CGC's use of Occurrence and Adjacency.
 The notions are made more precise in CGCB's analysis and, as explained below, CGC's.
-Note that both are general restrictions on how cognition drives search, which can be applied for a variety of games and decision rules.
+Note that both are general restrictions on how cognition drives search, which can be applied across a variety of games and decision rules.

-backward induction (but not search) and continued to play against robots as before.
-The latter subjects' search patterns were close to the backward-induction pattern (CJ 2002, Figure 6).
-Although the shift in search was small prior to training, these results provide support for CJ's characterization, Adjacency, and of course Occurrence.
-As illustrated below, further (and sometimes stronger) support for Adjacency is provided by CGCB's trained subjects, CGC's robot/trained subjects with high compliance with their assigned decision rule's guesses (Table 2), and CGC's baseline subjects with high compliance with their apparent rule's guesses (Table 3).
+sometimes stronger) support for Adjacency is provided by CGCB's trained subjects, CGC's robot/trained subjects with high compliance with their assigned type's guesses (Table 2), and CGC's baseline subjects with high compliance with their apparent rule's guesses (Table 3).

 CJ's robot subjects' offer and acceptance decisions were shifted away from the baseline patterns toward subgame-perfect equilibrium, but were still far from it.
-Their robot/trained subjects' decisions were approximately in subgame-perfect equilibrium (CJ (2002, Table II)).
+Their robot/trained subjects' decisions were approximately in subgame-perfect equilibrium [CJ 2002, Table II].
 These shifts can be attributed to the robot treatment's "turning off" social preferences, assuming subjects don't think of experimenters or their funding agencies as "people"; the robot treatment's eliminating strategic uncertainty; and/or cognition.
 CJ suggest that the deviations from equilibrium in the baseline are due to a combination of social preferences and cognition, with both important.

-Returning to cognition and search, CJ's baseline subjects' searches were almost the opposite of the searches of robot/trained subjects and CJ's characterization of backward induction search: baseline subjects spent 60-75% of the time looking up the first-round pie and only 20-30% looking up the second-round pie and 5-10% looking up the third-round pie, with most transitions forward, from earlier to later rounds.
-Importantly, subjects who looked up the second- and third-round pies more often, or had more backward transitions, also had a weak tendency to make, or accept, offers closer to the subgame-perfect equilibrium (CJ (2002, Figures 4-5)).
+Returning to cognition and search, CJ's baseline subjects' searches were nearly the opposite of the searches of robot/trained subjects and CJ's characterization of backward induction search: baseline subjects spent 60-75% of the time looking up the first-round pie and only 20-30% looking up the second-round pie and 5-10% looking up the third-round pie, with most transitions forward, from earlier to later rounds.
+Importantly, subjects who looked up the second- and third-round pies more often, or had more backward transitions, also had a weak tendency to make, or accept, offers closer to the subgame-perfect equilibrium [CJ 2002, Figures 4-5].
 Thus, CJ's baseline subjects' deviations from backward induction search were correlated with their deviations from subgame-perfect equilibrium decisions, in the direction that an epistemic, procedural view of subjects' decision-making would suggest.
 Although the correlation is weak, this result is an exciting first indication that subjects' search patterns might reveal something about their strategic thinking.